 If you are unsure of the current guidelines, please see the UK GOV website.

 What happens if I book in advance, but feel ill on the day?

 Obviously, the priority right now is your safety and that of other visitors and our staff.
 If you feel ill on the day of your visit, please stay at home.
 Contact us when you are able, email is always best, and let us know.
 We can change your booking to another date in the future.
 Our offices are open Monday to Friday 09:00-16:00 – email@example.com

 I have an Annual Pass; how do I guarantee entry?

 Each day we will allocate a number of our tickets for Annual Pass holders, however, you must book in advance to secure your place.
 To do this please visit our ANNUAL PASS BOOKINGS page at least three days prior to your visit (there is no cost to book a visit, but we need to manage numbers for safety).
 You will receive an email confirmation of your booking, which you must bring with you when you visit.

 Do I have to wear a face covering?

-Wearing face coverings is now compulsory under government guidelines and science shows that stopping the droplets sprayed into the air when infected people talk, cough or sneeze will help cut down the chances of sharing the virus.
-Face coverings must be worn during your visit.
-Full details of the law regarding this can be found on the government website – https://www.gov.uk/government/publications/face-coverings-when-to-wear-one-and-how-to-make-your-own
+Wearing face coverings is no longer compulsory under government guidelines, however science shows that stopping the droplets sprayed into the air when infected people talk, cough or sneeze will help cut down the chances of sharing the virus.
+We are promoting the wearing of face coverings throughout the Centre and our staff will be continuing to wear them to protect all visitors and colleagues.

 Are you selling face coverings on the day?